 It’s actually pretty straightforward.
 Heat is the vibration of molecules and atoms.

 When the Space Shuttle soars through the atmosphere it’s being hit by a barrage of atoms in the air, like a tin roof in a rainstorm.
-They strike its atoms and make them frantically vibrate.
+They strike the atoms on the shuttle and make them frantically vibrate.

 If you put your hand on something this hot, it’s energetic atoms will give the atoms in your hand a kick and start them vibrating too.
 The force would break apart the complex molecules in your hand, giving you a burn.

-But heat can also come from chemicals and even light.
+But heat can also be released by chemicals, and even from light.

 When a car is under direct sunlight on a hot day, billions of photons of light are crashing into it, making the molecules of the car vibrate.

-But the vibration of heat has a ton of other important effects.
+This vibration of heat causes a ton of other important effects.